 The heuristic simply favors whichever Group Owner is already detected among the available peers.
 In the case there is exactly one Group Owner, the current node attempts to join its Group.
-If more than one or no Group Owners are available, the heuristic selects the non-client node with the highest UUID.
+If more than one or no Group Owners are available, the heuristic selects the nonclient node with the highest UUID.
 If the selected node is not the current node, a connection is attempted.
-This heuristic guarantees that the current node will never attempt to connect to a Client, thus breaking an existing Group.
-Also, all nodes located in an area and have the same view of available peers will all select the same node as the Group Owner to which connection should be attempted.
+This heuristic guarantees that the current node will never attempt to connect to a client, thus breaking an existing Group.
+Also, all nodes located in an area, and that have the same view of available peers, will all select the same draft-mendes-icnrg-dabber-02.txt node as the Group Owner to which connection should be attempted.

 For each node detected in a Wi-Fi Direct Group, a new instance of an OPPFace is created.
 The status of an OPPFace tells us if the connectivity link towards a specific node is up or down.
-Based on this information, the OPPFace decides whether to simply queue a packet (when OPPFace is down) or flush the queue (when OPPFace is up).
+Based on this information, the OPPFace decides whether to simply queue packets (when OPPFace is down) or flush the queue (when OPPFace is up).

 In order to achieve this, whenever the node joins a Wi-Fi Direct Group, it gets registered in the Group so that other nodes can send packets to it.
-After this setup, all service changes detected within the Group (connectivity up or down) are reflected into the Face Table (cf. Figure 2).
+After this setup, all service changes detected within the Group (connectivity up or down) are reflected into the Neighbor Table (c.f.
+Figure 3).
 Upon disconnection from the Group, the node is unregistered and the node returns to a state of waiting for a Group to be joined.